 five stones and a slingshot.
 It only took one of those stones to kill Goliath.
 David was victorious in the battle.

 What happened before David battled?

-Yes he tended sheep every single day.
+Yes, he tended sheep every single day.
 He had killed a lion and a bear who threatened the sheep's safety.
-Yes his brothers thought he could do nothing significant, but the point I had forgotten, or at least taken for granted, was this.
-While tending those sheep everyday, David had been preparing for the battle in ways other than just killing wild animals.
+Yes, his brothers thought he could do nothing significant, but the point I had forgotten or at least taken for granted was this.
+While tending sheep every day, David had been preparing for the battle in ways other than just killing wild animals.

 While he sat alone in a field watching sheep he talked to God through prayer and song.
 He prayed.
 He praised.
 David found he was never alone.
 God was always there ready to listen.
 God listened to David's songs of praise.
 God listened to David's prayers and answered them.

 Today if you are facing giants.
-If the battle goes on, and on. and on, and you wonder why you can't defeat the big giants like David did, ask yourself if you have prepared for the battle.
+If the battle goes on, and on. and on, and you wonder why you can't defeat the big giants as David did ask yourself if you have prepared for the battle.